Gerber Diesel Multi-tool by Nutnfancy

 Frequently Asked Questions

-What is the Gerber Diesel Multi-tool classified as?
+What is Nutnfancy's classification for the Gerber Diesel Multi-tool?

 Nutnfancy classifies the Gerber Diesel Multi-tool as a Medium Duty Multi-Tool (MDMT).
-This classification is part of his broader 'Multi-tool Continuum' system, which categorizes tools based on design philosophy and weight.
+This classification is part of his broader 'Multi-tool Continuum' philosophy, which categorizes tools based on design and weight considerations.

-What are the main criticisms of the Gerber Diesel Multi-tool's design?
+What are the main ergonomic criticisms of the Gerber Diesel Multi-tool?

 Nutnfancy rates the Gerber Diesel as having 'fair' value at approximately $70.
-He generally expresses a preference for alternative multi-tools from brands like Leatherman or Victorinox.
+He generally expresses a preference for alternative multi-tools from brands like Leatherman or Victorinox, suggesting they offer better overall value or performance.

 Related News